 - This needs to go hand-in-hand with changes to the way we currently use the car.
 Providing more road space and plentiful car parking simply encourages demand, creating additional traffic and supporting the growth of lower density development that is dependent on car movement.
 Whilst it is accepted that people will continue to travel by car, the Neighbourhood Plan aims to create the conditions that encourage safe, attractive and efficient travel by alternative modes, and which provide people with the choice and opportunity to travel by foot, bike or public transport: a choice that doesn't fully exist at the moment.
-Indeed, providing for good walking and cycling conditions, and improved public transport services, has been shown to help reduce congestion14 and carbon emissions from vehicles, bringing environmental benefits. - 5.6 Within South Woodham Ferrers, streets should be redesigned to recognise that they are places too, that they comprise the majority of public space in the town and should therefore provide opportunities for people to meet, sit and enjoy.
-New or improved walking and cycling infrastructure should reflect best practice principles, drawing on examples from The Netherlands and Denmark15, thus becoming an attractive proposition for all to use. - 5.7 Alongside provision of safe street conditions and junctions for walking and cycling is a need to increase the provision of cycle parking, particularly within the town centre.
+Indeed, providing for good walking and cycling conditions, and improved public transport services, has been shown to help reduce congestion17 and carbon emissions from vehicles, bringing environmental benefits.
+This includes giving support to measures that reduce traffic speeds in South Woodham Ferrers, particularly around schools, making these safer places for all.
+Encouragement is given to introduction of the 'Sustainable Travel Recognition and Accreditation for Schools (STARS)' scheme18, which seeks to change the way that children travel to school, promoting a shift towards walking and cycling. - 5.6 Within South Woodham Ferrers, streets should be redesigned to recognise that they are places too, that they comprise the majority of public space in the town and should therefore provide opportunities for people to meet, sit and enjoy.
+New or improved walking and cycling infrastructure should reflect best practice principles, drawing on examples from The Netherlands and Denmark19, thus becoming an attractive proposition for all to use. - Alongside provision of safe street conditions and junctions for walking and cycling is a need to increase the provision of cycle parking, particularly within the town centre.
 Safe and secure parking facilities should be accommodated within the public realm, though designed such that provision responds positively to the character and quality of the built environment.
-Covered cycle parking is also encouraged, particularly within new commercial development, which should also provide shower and locker facilities for cyclists. - 5.8 High quality walking and cycling routes should be integrated within new developments.
+Covered cycle parking is also encouraged, particularly within new commercial development, which should also provide shower and locker facilities for cyclists. - High quality walking and cycling routes should be integrated within new developments.
 But the quality and attractiveness of the network is only as good as the missing links or gaps in the routes.
 The Town Council thus proposes that CIL payments received from development are directed to an improved town wide walking and cycle network for the benefit of existing and new residents.
 Key routes for improvement are those that make short, everyday journeys easy and enjoyable.
 This includes improving links to parks, the town centre, schools, healthcare and other community facilities.

-11 Department for Transport, Cycling and Walking Investment Strategy, April 2017
+14 Department for Transport, Cycling and Walking Investment Strategy, April 2017

-12 See, for example, the Healthy Streets Initiative developed by Living Streets with Transport for London.
+15 See, for example, the Healthy Streets Initiative developed by Living Streets with Transport for London.

-13 See, for example, the Health Economic Assessment Toolkit developed by the World Health Organisation
+16 See, for example, the Health Economic Assessment Toolkit developed by the World Health Organisation

-14 See, for example, https://civitas.eu/news/civitas-flow-quick-facts-show-how-walking-and-cycling-help-reduce-traffic-congestion
+17 See, for example, https://civitas.eu/news/civitas-flow-quick-facts-show-how-walking-and-cycling-help-reduce-traffic-congestion